Upper limits on persistent gravitational waves using folded data and the full covariance matrix from Advanced LIGO$'$s first two observing runs: Injection Studies

 \section{Injection Studies}

-In this section, we compare and investigate the regularization recipes described in Sec.~\ref{sec:reg_recipe} by injecting weak point sources, which will be the type of source we look for in an SGWB directed search.
+In this section, we compare and investigate the regularization recipes described in Sec.~\ref{sec:reg_recipe} by injecting weak point sources, which will be the type of source we look for in a SGWB directed search.
 The injection study is expected to help in finding the optimal target condition number as well.
-In the next step, we perform the injection study to investigate the performance of the methods discussed in Sec.~\ref{sec:p_value} to find the significance.
-The results give us an idea about the ``best" regularization recipe, corresponding optimal target condition number, and ``best" likelihood.
-Then we explore the working of the methods of finding the upper limit described in Sec.~\ref{sec:UL} performing the point source injections.
+In the next step, we perform the injection study to investigate the performance of the methods discussed in Sec.~\ref{sec:p_value}.
+The results from this study will give us an insight about the ``optimal" regularization recipe and the corresponding target condition number, and how to select the likelihood function among the ones listed above for significance and upper limit calculations.

 The details of the injection study for point sources with the spectral index $\alpha=3$ are shown in Fig.~\ref{fig:inj_4_a3}.
-The full covariance matrix $\mathbf{\Gamma}$ is computed using the O1 folded data with a \hpx resolution of $n_{\mbox{side}}=16$ using {\tt PyStoch}.
+The full covariance matrix $\mathbf{\Gamma}$ is computed using the O1 folded data with a \hpx~\cite{HEALPix} resolution of $N_{\mbox{side}}=16$ using {\tt PyStoch}.
 We perform the point source injections by assigning a broadband intensity value to the corresponding pixels (see the first row of Fig.~\ref{fig:inj_4_a3}).
 These intensity values can be easily translated to the source strength and hence the SNR ($\sim 3-4$ in our case) of the maps.
 Then the injected map is convolved with the covariance matrix and combined with simulated noise to obtain the dirty map.
 As is evident from the first row of Fig.~\ref{fig:inj_4_a3}, the obtained dirty map displays a significant leakage of power in directions other than the injected source's directions (large point spread function).